 Verse 2: "Wash me thoroughly from my iniquity, and cleanse me from my sin."
 Notice how this follows along with 1-John 1.
-'Cleanse me from my sin' and that means you have to have your mind cleared, your thoughts cleared, the mark before God against you in sinning, you have to have that cleansed and wiped away.
+That means you have to have your mind cleared, your thoughts cleared, the mark before God against you in sinning, you have to have that cleansed and wiped away.

 Verse 3: "For I acknowledge my transgressions, and my sin is ever before me."
-You come to the point that there is nothing else you can think of than to repent of that sin and think to yourself, 'How could I have done this?'
+You come to the point that there is nothing else you can think of than to repent of that sin, and think to yourself, 'How could I have done this?'
 Here's the truth concerning all sin.
+Others are involved:

+- it involved Bathsheba

-Others are involved.
-It involved Bathsheba.
-It involved Uriah the Hittite.
-It involved Joab the general.
-It involved the soldiers that were with Uriah the Hittite that they had to obey the command to withdraw and leave him alone so the enemy could kill him.
-That got out to all Israel-all Israel knew.
+- it involved Uriah the Hittite

+- it involved Joab the general

+- it involved the soldiers that were with Uriah the Hittite

+That they had to obey the command to withdraw and leave him alone so the enemy could kill him.
+That got out to all Israel-all Israel knew!

-Verse 4: "Against You... [even though all those other people were involved] ...You only, have I sinned, and done evil in Your sight, that You might be justified when You speak and be in the right when You judge"-because God certainly was in the right.
+Verse 4: "Against You... [even though all those other people were involved] ...You only, have I sinned, and done evil in Your sight, that You might be justified when You speak and be in the right when You judge"-because God certainly was in the right!
 Look that all that He did for David.